 MMO: What would you rather have: a walk-off home run or to rob a guy of a home run to end the game?

 Mike: (Sighs) I got to go with the homer because it’s so hard to hit homers!
-It’s so hard to hit homers, I loved robbing them, but it’s so hard to hit a home run man.
-We’re talking about putting… the best guys only put a good swing on the ball 40 times, that’s how difficult it is, that’s the kind of game it is.
+It’s so hard to hit homers, I loved robbing them, but it’s so hard to hit a home run, man.
+The best guys only put a good swing on the ball 40 times, that’s how difficult it is, that’s the kind of game it is.
 If we think about it in simplest forms if you hit 20 homers you got to hit 20 balls on the screws very well to get it in the air.
 You’ve got to hit 30 of them, you try to hit 30 balls out of 700 and something at-bats, you’re trying to hit 30 of them on the screws very well.
 And that type of mindset simplifies a lot of different things so you start to square the ball up and God given ability allows you to get the ball out of the ballpark.
-So I’m trying to teach my kid that.
+I’m trying to teach my kid that.

 MMO: When you were traded from the Cincinnati Reds to the Seattle Mariners in 2000, were there any nerves about replacing an icon in Ken Griffey Jr.?